Communion and Liberation school community

 A cancer support group is held at Blessed Sacrament parish, 2310 Seventh Ave.
 E., Hibbing, the first Thursday of each month at 7 p.m.
 Call Mary at (218) 262-5541 for information.
 These meetings are for anyone whose life has been touched by cancer.

 A married couples retreat will be held at St. John’s Abbey Guesthouse in Collegeville Feb.
 3-5, presented by Christine and Rich Codden.
 The Coddens have been married for 39 years.
 Christine is the director of the office of marriage and family for the Diocese of St. Cloud, and both are speakers for the diocesan marriage preparation course and train mentor couples for the engaged.
 The retreat starts with supper on Friday at 5:30 p.m. and concludes after lunch on Sunday at 1 p.m.
 Cost is $295 per couple for double room and includes the retreat conferences and all meals.
 To learn more or to register visit www.abbeyguesthouse.org or contact the Spiritual Life Office at (320) 363-3929.

 Anointing of the sick

 Anointing of the sick is available the first Sunday of the month at 9:15 a.m. at St. Joseph’s Church, 315 S.W.
 21st St., Grand Rapids.
 All are welcome to receive this sacrament of healing at any time during an illness or struggle.
-Anointing is always available during the month by calling the church at (218) 326-2843.
-Healing prayer is offered the second Sunday of the month at 9:15 a.m. in the church.
+Anointing is available any time by calling the church at (218) 326-2843.
+Also, healing prayer is offered the second Sunday of the month at 9:15 a.m. in the church.
 Handicapped accessible.